opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 matMulDeriv
 ---------------

-.. cpp:function:: void matMulDeriv( InputArray A, InputArray B, OutputArray dABdA, OutputArray dABdB )
+.. ocv:function:: void matMulDeriv( InputArray A, InputArray B, OutputArray dABdA, OutputArray dABdB )

     Computes partial derivatives of the matrix product for each multiplied matrix.